icons8/lunacy-docs/docs/export.md

 ### Exporting a project to Icons8 cloud

-1. Press `Esc` to deselect all objects.
+1. Press `Esc` to deselect all layers.
 2. In the export section of the Inspector, click the **Export to Cloud** button.
 The **Export to Cloud** panel appears.
 3. In the **Export to Cloud** panel, click **Export**.
 The link to the export files appear below the button.
 4. Hover the cursor over the link, then click the respective icon to copy the link to the clipboard.